lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The upper lobe is thick; almost balloon-like, and typically dark green.
 Inside this the upper lobe, a special organ houses the symbiotic bacteria.
 The leaves typically grow in a compact cabbage-like fashion; giving the whole plant a fish-scale appearance.
+The earliest scientific description of the plant I could find is @Strasburger1873.

 <!-- insert macro photo Azolla, macro photo stem tip, microscope photo starting colony -->